Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 **Guidance:**
 Hybrid VMs should be in a unique OU.
 When using AD-joined session hosts will benefit from using a unique OU to target specific AVD configurations per hostpool.
 Examples include Fslogix, time out limits, session controls, and much more.
-It’s also important to segment your Prod and DR organization units to ensure resources are configured per environment.
+It’s also important to segment Prod and DR organization units to ensure resources are configured per environment.

 **Resources:**